-Safeguarding of children & other vulnerable people is now more important than ever, with lockdowns caused by the Covid-19 pandemic leading to an increase in reports of safeguarding issues across the UK.
+Sports clubs have an obligation to keep all those taking part in activities safe.
 The rise of virtual online activities has also meant that further safeguarding policies need to be implemented in order to run these safely.
 The information below will provide links to safeguarding training, whilst we have also complied a list of websites & phone numbers of organisations that can help if you have concerns.

-Here at Northamptonshire Sport, we will be continuing to run our Safeguarding & Protecting Children courses online throughout the pandemic.
+Here at Northamptonshire Sport, we will be continuing to run our Safeguarding & Protecting Children courses online at the current time.
 The interactive sessions will help club members to understand and spot the different types of abuse, and provide invaluable information on what to do if you believe someone is at risk of abuse.
 The course has been updated to include content on Anti-radicalisation and Vulnerable Children and Adults.
 To book onto our next session please click here.

 NSPCC: The NSPCC website is a treasure trove of information and a great place to go if you have any safeguarding questions.
 They provide advice on all topics related to child abuse, including specific pages to help deal with the impacts of Covid-19.
 The NSPCC learning site has training and resources to help you protect children from abuse and neglect.